Section 1 --- Name

 1.1 The name of this esteemed organization shall henceforth be the Appalachian State University Black Student Association (BSA).

-1.2 The Black Student Association will be advised by staff in the Office of Multicultural Student Development located in Plemmons Student Union, Suite 255.
+1.2 The Black Student Association will be advised by staff in the Office of Intercultural Student Affairs located in Plemmons Student Union, Suite 255.

 1.3 All references to “the Constitution” in this document are referring to the Constitution of the Black Student Association.